-Goals, degree structure, and specializations in the Master of Business Administration
+Goals, degree structure, and specializations in the Master in Business Administration

 Content